For many people sodium valproate is effective in controlling epileptic seizures and for some it may be the only medication that works.

 - show you the warning on the packaging that contains your medication

 - make sure you have the patient card and leaflet about sodium valproate

 - check that you have seen your doctor to discuss risks and measures for women and girls.

 Research has shown that sodium valproate can cause serious problems in a developing baby.
 Of babies whose mothers take sodium valproate during pregnancy, up to 1 in 10 (10%) are at risk of having a birth defect, and up to 4 in 10 children (up to 40%) have problems with development and learning as they grow.

-Most women with epilepsy will have a normal pregnancy and labour and over a 9 in 10 (90%) chance of having a healthy baby.
-Women with epilepsy have a slightly higher chance of having a baby with a birth defect due to genetic conditions, injury during seizures and anti-epileptic drugs (AEDs).
+Most women with epilepsy will have a normal pregnancy and labour .
+However, women with epilepsy have a slightly higher chance of having a baby with a birth defect due to genetic conditions, injury during seizures and anti-seizure medication (ASM).
 Talk to your neurologist about how you can reduce the risk to your unborn baby.